In this Seeking Alpha vs. Motley Fool Review we will help you find out which Investment Platform is better for you.

 Motley Fool

 - Probability Simulators: See the probability that a portfolio would have made money while holding a given number of stocks based on the historical performance of random Motley Fool stock picks.
+Honestly, I think this simulator is kind of silly.
+It’s more of a tool to show you what you could have invested in and doesn’t provide a ton of value to users.
+After all, you only have access after you’re a subscriber.
+Seems more like a marketing tool to me.

 - Indicators: The Potential Growth Indicator measures the cash sitting in taxable money market accounts versus the total value of U.S. stocks.
 It tells us how hesitant or how eager investors are to have money into the stock market.
 The PGI is designed to give a sense of investor sentiment for using their available cash to invest in the markets.
 The higher the PGI is, the less excited investors are to invest today.